jwargo/ReactiveConf-2017/readme.md

 ### Push Processing Code

-The prooject's `app.js` file contains the client-side implementation for A/B testing.
+The project's `app.js` file contains the client-side implementation for A/B testing.
 The app supports Push through the following import:

 	import Push from 'appcenter-push';